 March 27, 2020

 The line reports that of the tested passengers, two were found to have tested positive.
-Four elderly guests are also reported to have passed away, although it is unclear whether their deaths are related to the virus.
+Four elderly guests are also said to have passed away, although it is unclear whether their deaths are related to the virus.

 At that point, the ships began their voyage toward Florida.